homermultitext/homermultitext.github.io/README.md

 ## Building downloadable editions

-From the repository root, use `scripts/downloadable_texts.jl` to generate downloadable text editions of the Venetus A *Iliad* and *scholia*, with *shcolia* grouped by zone and grouped by *Iliad* line they comment on, in both plain-text and markdown formats (four output files total).
+From the repository root, use `scripts/downloadable_texts.jl` to generate downloadable text editions of the Venetus A *Iliad* and *scholia*, with *scholia* grouped by zone and grouped by *Iliad* line they comment on, in both plain-text and markdown formats (four output files total).